Annealed almost periodic entropy: Comparing representations or completely positive maps

 We refer to~\eqref{eq:Leb} as the \textbf{Lebesgue decomposition} of $\phi$ with respect to $\psi$.
 As far as I know, for positive functionals the earliest appearance of this result was in~\cite{Tak58}.
-The case of $\rmM_k$-valued completely positive maps has a similar proof, or it is derived via the pairing isomorphism in~\cite[Proposition 4.10]{APE4}.
+The case of $\rmM_k$-valued completely positive maps has a similar proof, or it can be derived via the pairing isomorphism (see~\cite[Subs.
+2.7]{APE4}).

-Analogs of the Radon--Nikodym theorem for completely positive maps are more complicated.
-They separate into several strands which require different assumptions and allow for the non-commutativity of $\A$ in different ways.
-We need one of these results in particular.
-It is given in Proposition~\ref{prop:RadNik} below.
-It applies when a completely positive map $\phi$ is absolutely continuous with respect to a tracial state $\tau$.
-We need some additional preparations before formulating it.

-The statement of Proposition~\ref{prop:RadNik} involves operators on a Hilbert space $H$ that are closed and densely defined but unbounded.
-The basic theory of these can be found in~\cite[Chapter X]{ConFA}, including the unbounded version of the spectral theorem~\cite[Section X.4]{ConFA} which leads to an unbounded extension of the polar decomposition~\cite[Exercise X.4.6]{ConFA} (or see~\cite[Section VIII.9]{ReeSimFA}).

-A closed and densely defined operator $T$ is \textbf{affiliated} to a von Neumann algebra $\N$ if it commutes with every unitary element of $\N'$~\cite[Exercise I.1.10]{Dix--vN}.
-This includes the assertion that those unitary elements preserve $\dom T$.
-The collection of operators affiliated to $\N$ is closed under forming adjoints, and if such an operator $T$ has polar decomposition $U|T|$, then the uniqueness of that decomposition implies that $U \in \N$ and that $|T|$ is also affiliated to $\N$.
-If $\N$ is a finite von Neumann algebra, then sums and products of affiliated operators are also still affiliated operators, provided each of these constructions is followed by taking graph closures~\cite[Exercise III.1.13.c]{Dix--vN}.